vippsas/vipps-ecom-api/vipps-ecom-api.md

-**Important note:** The API call to [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getUserinfo) must _not_ include the subscription key used for the eCom API.
+**Important note:** The API call to [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getUserinfo) must _not_ include the OCP-APIM-Subscription-Key used for the eCom API.
 This is because userinfo is part of Vipps Login and is therefore
 _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.

 ### Get userinfo